A Forward Reachability Perspective on Control Barrier Functions and Discount Factors in Reachability Analysis: FRT value function and CBF

 \section{FRT value function and CBF}

-In this section, by taking the Hamilton-Jacobi approach to the forward reachability problem, we pose the computation of forward reachable tubes as a differential game.
-The forward reachable tube is characterized by the value function proposed in Section \ref{sec:HJ_FRT}.
-This value function is the unique solution to the HJ-PDE proposed in Section \ref{subsec:frt-hj}.
-When the initial set is control invariant and has a differentiable boundary, in Section \ref{sec:HJ_FRT_CBF}, we establish a connection between the proposed value function and the CBFs.
-Importantly, this provides an interpretation of any valid CBF as a forward reachability value function.
+In this section, by taking the Hamilton-Jacobi approach to the forward reachability problem, we pose the computation of FRT as a differential game.
+The FRT is characterized by the value function proposed in Section \ref{sec:HJ_FRT}.
+This value function is the unique solution to the HJ-PDE proposed in Section \ref{subsec:frt-hj}. \jcnote{In Section \ref{sec:HJ_FRT_CBF}, we establish a connection between the proposed value function and the CBFs, by taking the supersolution of the HJ-PDE.
+This provides an interpretation of any valid CBF as a forward reachability value function, and also a constructive way to design CBF as a supersolution of the FRT value function. }